kimond/ferris-print/README.md

 A simple macro to print using ferris say.

 ## Why?
 Sometime I am bored with the classic `println!`.
-But with `ferrisprint!` my output is more exiting.
+But with `ferrisprint!` my output is more exciting.

 ## Instruction
 Put the following in you `Cargo.toml`: